-For web related files, spaces are also not allowed in the file name, so be sure to either replace any spaces with ‘_’ underscore characters, or ‘-’ dashes.
+For web related files, spaces are also not allowed in the file name, so be sure to either replace any space with ‘_’ (underscore character) or a ‘-‘ (dash).

 Regardless of what software you use to put your files online, one of the more important things you need to know is that once you connect to the server, you’ll usually be in your home directory/folder.
 This is where all of your setting files are located.
-You will need to move to your public_html directory before placing html files online.
+You will need to change to your public_html directory before placing your web files online.
 Look for public_html in the list of files and folders.
-Select/Enter it, and then you may see a list of files and folders such as:
+Select/Enter it, and then you may see a list of files and folders such as

 - cgi-bin - this folder is empty, but you can place cgi-bin script files in this folder